alicelambda/blag/content/cs373/week12.md

 # 6. What's your pick of the week?

 My pick of the week is [strace](https://jvns.ca/blog/2013/12/22/fun-with-strace/).
 Strace is a useful command line utility to see what system calls an application is making.
-It's particurlary useful to see what a malfunctioning application it may be doing.
+It's particurlary useful to see what a malfunctioning application may be doing.
 I've used it to debug why bspwm wasn't working on my arch linux desktop.
 Turns out I was missing a config file.